 Cheques are also examples of pull payments.
-This is a little confusing as it is the payer who writes out the cheque.
-However, the cheque itself is not actually payment, it’s like a permission slip for the payee to take the funds out of the payer’s account.
-The payment is actually carried out by the payee, making it a pull payment.
+This is a little confusing as the payer writes out the cheque.
+However, the cheque itself is not actually payment.
+It’s like a permission slip for the payee to take the funds from the payer’s account.
+The payee carries out the payment, making it a pull payment.

 Card payments are another slightly less obvious example of a pull payment.
 This is because presenting your card to a payee actually just provides them with the information required to draw the funds from your account.
-Then the payee will draw the funds, usually 1-3 days later in a process called settlement.
+Then the payee will draw the funds, usually 1-3 days later, in a settlement process.